exe-Files/MidtermProject/README.md

 <Link to deployed application>

-## How to login, username/password, etc.
+#### How to login, username/password, etc.

-A user can register for a new account and use it to navigate the website.
-The admin page can be accessed with the username and password of : which has the ability to remove bucket items, comments, polls, or even individual users.
+A user can register for a new account and use it to navigate the website or use credentials from prior.
+The admin page can be accessed with the username and password of : which has the ability to edit and remove bucket items, comments, polls, and even individual users.

-## How it works, what the user can do
+#### How it works, what the user can do

 The user is presented with a login screen when they first visit the website.
 They can choose to register for a new account or to use the credentials of an account they created previously.